yasirerkam/Win10_BrightnessSlider/README.md

 #### If you get error "Not Supported"
-1) try run as admin.
+1) paste this  windows powershell

-2) install/update your graphic driver
+   $monitor = Get-WmiObject -ns root/wmi -class wmiMonitorBrightNessMethods$monitor.WmiSetBrightness(80,10)

-3) after update try run as admin.
+   if the code above gives error. then, there is nothing i can do . because, WmiSetBrightness is provided by microsoft.  please dont open issue about this.

-4) i hope this works.
+2) try install/update your graphic driver

 #### Fixed
 slider will show at the nearest place to your taskbar